Muddz/KindleHighlightsReader/README.md

 ]
 ```

-## Usage
+## Download and Usage

 The program will automatically find your Kindle's `My Clippings.txt` file if its already on your desktop
 or if your Kindle is plugged in to your computer via USB.
 You can also specify the path to the file yourself.
+The file can be found at the following path: `/Kindle/documents/my clippings.txt`

 **Windows**
 Download and just run the .exe file which will open the program in a command prompt window.